Skip to main content

 Efficient Fertilizer Use

-By regulating fertilizer usage, we ensure plants absorb needed nutrients while preventing water supply contamination and limiting nitrous oxide emissions.
+By regulating fertilizer usage, farmers ensure plants absorb needed nutrients while preventing water supply contamination and limiting nitrous oxide emissions.

 Learn more about sustainable practices and regenerative rice farming.